Hyundai ix35 Problems You Should Be Aware Of!

 Common symptoms

-• Battery going flat after a few days
+• Battery going flat after sitting

 • Random dash warnings that come and go